KurtzmanLab/Small_Molecule_Solvation/README.md

+# Small molecule solvation by PME-GIST

-# The study of small molecule solvation by PME-GIST
+This repository provides the supporting information of study small molecule solvation by particle mesh Ewald based Grid Inhomegeneous Theory (PME-GIST).

 ## File description

 Under each folder named by molecule name, the follwing files are included:

 **molecule.sdf**: the initial structure file of the molecule.\